ssonpethkar/Preparation/updated_files_10Jul/react/react_1.md

 # 6. What is Virtual Dom ?
 	- Virtual dom is a lightweight copy of real dom
 	- react keeps copy of real dom (means virtual dom) in memory, when changes occur
-		- firstly react updates DOM
+		- firstly react creates new virtual DOM
 		- then compares new virtual DOM to previous one ( using diffing algorithm for comparison)
 		- then they applies only necessary changes to the real DOM ( using reconcillation)
     - it is used to render UI efficiently its only rerender updated part instead of rerendering entire react application